 - The North Rose Window was created in about 1250.
-The wide of spectrum of colours achieved in Medieval France’s stained glass windows were created by varying the proportion of metal added to molten glass and the temperature to which the mixture was heated.
+The wide of spectrum of colors achieved in Medieval France’s stained glass windows were designed by varying the proportion of metal added to molten glass and the temperature to which the mixture was heated.

 - South Rose Window